rtusiime/Parstagram/README.md

-# Project 3 - *Parstagram*
+# Project 3 - *Raystagram*

-**Parstagram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Raystagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **12** hours spent in total